-What's in this Cost Guide?
+What's in this cost guide?

-- How much does hardwood flooring cost?
+- How much does it cost to install hardwood floors?

 - How long does wood flooring take to install?